Humayun: In Lahore

 The four brothers were united in Lahore, but every day they were informed that Sher Shah was getting closer and closer.
 When he reached Sirhind, Humayun sent an ambassador carrying the message "I have left you the whole of Hindustan [i.e. the lands to the East of Punjab, comprising most of the Ganges Valley].
 Leave Lahore alone, and let Sirhind be a boundary between you and me."
 Sher Shah, however, replied "I have left you Kabul.
-You should go there."
+You should go there".
 Kabul was the capital of the empire of Humayun's brother Kamran, who was far from willing to hand over any of his territories to his brother.
 Instead, Kamran approached Sher Shah and proposed that he actually revolt against his brother and side with Sher Shah in return for most of the Punjab.
 Sher Shah dismissed his help, believing it not to be required, though word soon spread to Lahore about the treacherous proposal, and Humayun was urged to make an example of Kamran and kill him.
 Humayun refused, citing the last words of his father, Babur, "Do nothing against your brothers, even though they may deserve it."

+Meeting with the Sikh Guru – Guru Angad Sahib

+Humayun visited Guru Angad at around 1540 after Humayun lost the Battle of Kannauj, and thereby the Mughal throne to Sher Shah Suri.
+According to Sikh hagiographies, when Humayun arrived in Gurdwara Mal Akhara Sahib at Khadur Sahib, Guru Angad was sitting and teaching children.
+The failure to greet the Emperor immediately angered Humayun.
+Humayun lashed out but the Guru reminded him that “the time when you needed to fight when you lost your throne, you ran away and did not fight, and now you want to attack a person engaged in prayer.”
+In the Sikh texts written more than a century after the event, Guru Angad is said to have blessed the emperor, and reassured him that someday he will regain the throne.